Jakob-1870/YetiToCore/README.md

 # Readme

-This script will convert your yeti CD backups into standard bitcoin core wallet backups.
+Convert your yeti CD backups into standard bitcoin core wallet backups.

 Benefits:
   1. The airgapped computer is permanently offline.
 It never requires new code or connecting to a website (like yeti currently does)